 Cumberland Valley’s self-guided walking tours provide the perfect opportunity to dive deeper into the history of this region.
 Meander and explore at your own pace as you follow routes through both town and country locations that provide a delightful peek into the past.

 Boiling Springs packs a lot of history into its small size.
-The seven-acre man-made Children’s Lake dates back to the 1750s when it was originally used to power the iron industry.
+The seven-acre man-made Children’s Lake dates back to the 1750s, when it was originally used to power the iron industry.
 In the mid-1800s, the village was the site of an Underground Railroad stop, and then in the early 1900s, it became a popular recreational destination.
 Today, Boiling Springs is an ideal location for outdoor lovers.
-The Appalachian Trail runs along Children’s Lake and the village is a designated Appalachian Trail community, one of only five in Pennsylvania.
-Fishermen flock to the Yellow Breeches Creek for some of the world’s best fly-fishing and visitors can enjoy a leisurely paddle on the lake.
+The Appalachian Trail runs along Children’s Lake, and the village is a designated Appalachian Trail community, one of only five in Pennsylvania.
+Fishermen flock to Yellow Breeches Creek for some of the world’s best fly-fishing, and visitors can enjoy a leisurely paddle on the lake.
 (TIP: If you are interested in a guided outdoor adventure, contact Adventure Explorations, based in Boiling Springs.)